 Most healthcare SaaS companies discover their HIPAA gaps during a customer security review, a vendor assessment, or — worst case — a breach investigation.
-The Security Rule has been in effect since 2005, but the number of organizations still operating on partial implementations is striking.
-This checklist won't substitute for legal counsel, but it will give your technical and compliance teams a clear picture of what "actually implemented" looks like.
+Whether you're working with HIPAA compliance advisory services or building the program in-house, the starting point is the same: which safeguards are actually required, and what does "implemented" look like to an OCR investigator rather than your internal team.
+This checklist won't substitute for legal counsel, but it gives your technical and compliance teams a concrete picture of where the gaps usually are.

 Who HIPAA Actually Applies To